tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 Now that you know how to extract allele frequencies, one interesting thing we could do is estimate the absolute divergence between the two ecomorphs of *Astatotilapia calliptera* in your data.
 Specifcally, we can use the allele frequencies in the respective ecomorphs to calculate Dxy, which is the average number of pairwise nucleotide differences between them.
-It's important for this calculation that for each site we estimate the allele frequency for the *same* allele in both ecomorphs.
+It's important for this calculation that for each site we estimate the frequency for the *same* allele in both ecomorphs.
-In order to do this we can set which allele is the major allele using `-doMajorMinor 4`, which will assume that the reference allele is major (which may not be true, but that's okay because we are just wanting to differentiate between alleles).
-Then for a biallelic site, the "minor" (or other) allele will be the same in both ecomorphs.
+In order to do this we can set the major allele to the reference allele with `-doMajorMinor 4` (which may not be true, but that's okay in this case because we are just wanting to differentiate between alleles).
+Then for a biallelic site the "minor" (or other) allele will be the same in both ecomorphs.
 Note that the minor allele is inferred from the GLs.
-We need to do this because the *actual* major, i.e. the most frequent allele, in the ecomorphs could be different.
+All of this was necessary because the *actual* major, i.e. the most frequent allele, could be different between ecomorphs.
 So, let's get started...
 <br><br>
-We need a maf file for each ecomorph, so let's start by generating this for the littoral morphs.
+We need a maf file for each ecomorph, so let's start by generating this for the littoral morph.
 We could simply split the glf file containing all individuals into a file with only littoral GLs and another with only benthic GLs.
 Alternatively, we can calculate the allele frequencies using two different bam lists as input, which is what we'll do here.
 The bam list for littoral individuals is
 /ricco/data/tyler/littoral_bams.list and the bam list for benthics is /ricco/data/tyler/benthic_bams.list.